eyra/fertility-prediction-challenge/README.md

 1. Make sure that you describe your model in the readme.md file in your GitHub repository and commit changes (i.e. save changes locally)
 2. Push the commit (i.e. upload changed version to your online repository)
-3. In GitHub make sure that the checks pass:
+3. In GitHub make sure that the checks pass **[currently the checks do not pass, this will be fixed once the fake data is added to the repo]**:

 ![](https://github.com/eyra/fertility-prediction-challenge/blob/master/images/Checks%20passed.png)